slynobody/SteamOS-wallpaper-engine-kde-plugin/README.md

 >
 > go back to system-tab left: enable new OS-Update-Channel 'Main', check for updates>
 >

-why?
-3.7ff includes mesa 24f, making your graphics-card work smoother and in some cases faster.
-It also includes the latest version of plasma (driving the desktop-mode).

 # i want to remove this!
 > cd SteamOS-wallpaper-engine-kde-plugin